semprag/semprag.github.io/reviewers.md

 ## Anonymity

-As of January 2021, Semantics and Pragmatics has a double-blind review policy for all contributed submissions: Authors should refrain from identifying themselves, and reviewers should not attempt to identify the author.
+As of January 2021, Semantics and Pragmatics has a double-anonymous review policy for all contributed submissions: Authors should refrain from identifying themselves, and reviewers should not attempt to identify the author.
 We follow the policy and guidelines of the journal Language,